1XLR81/Netflix_Analysis/README.md

 ## Datasets Used
 ![DATASET]((https://www.kaggle.com/datasets/victorsoeiro/netflix-tv-shows-and-movies?select=titles.csv))

-The dataset includes Netflix's shows and movies data, with approximately 82,000 rows, containing attributes such as:
-- Title
-- Type (Movie or Show)
-- IMDB Score
-- TMDB Score
-- Release Year
-- Age Certification
-- Genres

 ## Analysis and Findings
 This project addresses the following key questions to uncover insights from the Netflix dataset: